viper-666/crossfire_roof_module_prototyp/README.md

 ![Build of the prototyp-PCB](https://github.com/viper-666/xf_roof_module/blob/master/Viper001.JPG)

-Subsequently, I have constructed the board according to the [schematic] (https://github.com/viper-666/xf_roof_module/blob/master/Dachmodul.pdf):
+Subsequently, I have constructed the board according to the [schematic](https://github.com/viper-666/xf_roof_module/blob/master/Dachmodul.pdf):

 At the bottom of the Arduino Nano, on the right the 12-18V to 5V voltage conversion and next to the fuse holder.
 Above the Arduinno Nano the 5 transistors with the associated components.